-Guests can have an elegant breakfast with the view of Asakusa and Tokyo Skytree.
+Guests can have a sumptuous breakfast with the view of Asakusa and Tokyo Skytree.
 There’re some options including Eggs Benedict, French Toast, Curry Benedict and Rice Benedict.
-I really love Eggs Benedict so I ordered the same dish both mornings of my two night stay.

-Also, there’s a Vegetable Station where you can pick your vegetables, fruits, bread and orange juice from.
-I especially love the fresh honey which you can take right from the honey hive to your plate.
+Also, there’s a Vegetable Station where you can pick your vegetables, fruits, bread, and orange juice.
+I especially love the fresh honey which you can take from the honey hive to your plate.

 The rooftop bar

-The bed was really comfortable and soft, so I could fell asleep easily.
-It was really nice to come back to the hotel and relax after a whole day outside exploring Tokyo.
+The bed was comfortable and soft, so I could fell asleep easily.
+It was nice to come back to the hotel and relax after a whole day outside exploring Tokyo.

 Watch my review in this video: